DoctorMcKay/node-steam-user/README.md

 Only defined if you're currently logged on.
 This is you cell (region ID) on the Steam network.

+### accountInfo

+An object containing information about your account. `null` until [`accountInfo`](#accountinfo-1) is emitted.

+- `name` - Your account's Steam (persona) name
+- `country` - The character code from which you're logging in (via GeoIP), e.g. "US"
+- `authedMachines` - How many machines are authorized to login to your account with Steam Guard
+- `flags` - Your account's bitwise [flags](https://github.com/SteamRE/SteamKit/blob/b80cdf5249891d54c655e39262d8267c7b40b249/Resources/SteamLanguage/enums.steamd#L81-L113)
+- `facebookID` - If your account is linked with Facebook, this is your Facebook account ID
+- `facebookName` - If your account is linked with Facebook, this is your (real) name on Facebook

 ### emailInfo

 An object containing information about your account's email address. `null` until [`emailInfo`](#emailinfo-1) is emitted.